From the Provence of the Popes to the Luberon – Self-guided

 Day 4

-Santiago de Cacém, Sonega, Porto Cãovo, Vila Nova de Milfontes (41 miles).
+Santiago de Cacém, Sonega, Porto Cãovo, Vila Nova de Milfontes (66 km).

 Day 5

-Free day or loop via Cercal, Colos, Relíquias, São Luís (41 to 79 km).
+A rest day or a loop via Cercal, Colos, Relíquias, and São Luís (41–79 km).

 Day 6